SafeMemoryZone/slex/README.md

 - Only one header file.
 - No standard lib.
-- No crashes on ill formed input.
+- No crashes on ill-formed input.

 ## Example